Check eligibility for a mortgage on a low income

 It’s harder to get a mortgage with a low income but it’s not impossible.
 While there are no specific low-income mortgages, you can increase your chances of mortgage approval by following the tips listed below.

 Mortgage providers have their own criteria for lending.
 These are usually kept a secret, but don’t let that deter you from applying for a mortgage.
-When you apply for a loan, lenders evaluate the amount you can borrow by looking into your capacity to repay.
-The amount of money you have in your bank account is also a factor, as it shows that you can save money despite your expenses (daily expenses, utility bills, credit card payments, etc).
+When you apply for a home loan, lenders evaluate the amount you can borrow by looking into your ability to repay.
+The amount of money you have in your bank account is also a factor, as it shows that you can save money despite your household expenses (groceries, utility bills, credit card payments, etc).

 Other costs that may come into play are legal or processing fees, property survey fees, maintenance and repair fees.
-Don’t forget to factor in possible rate increases over the time it will take to repay your mortgage.
+And don’t forget to factor in possible interest rate increases over the total time it will take to repay your mortgage.

 The kind of mortgage you are applying for and the terms on which you borrow are also factors.
 The best way to get the amount you need is to be prepared and to ensure that the mortgage you are aiming for is affordable.

 Income is the biggest factor when it comes to mortgages, but many lenders consider different kinds of financial sources when evaluating mortgage applications.
 Aside from having a job, receiving rental income or regular government payments, lenders also look into allowances such as child support payments, pensions and disability benefits, and other money sources that supplement your income.
 You will need to submit proof of these income sources with your application form.
 Read our comprehensive list on which sources of income including benefits and allowances are accepted.